WiseHorror/Gogma-Artian-Roll-Planner/README.md

 start from the current save counters or after changing the targets.
 Runtime validation after the upgrade does not rewrite that snapshot.

-The saved creation counter is the index consumed by the next weapon.
-The planner reacquires the active save object whenever a plan is calculated, then advances the base reinforcement RNG by `creation index * 10` before drawing the weapon's five bonuses.
+The mod reads the currently loaded character's saved creation counter directly when a plan is calculated.
 This matters after reloading a save because the game replaces its live save-data objects.

 ## Saving Settings